Bat Boy Assignment

 All there?
 Okay!
 Save the image under a different name (File-->Save As...) on your desktop, and you're finished.

-Make sure your background color is white, then click on Filter-->Sketch-->Halftone Pattern and click OK.
-It'll look like a black-and-white newspaper photo after you apply this filter.
+Click Image-->Adjustments-->Desaturate.
 You don't have to save it like that, but you can if you like the way it looks.

 Oh, by the way--ask me to show you what the guy in the picture sent me.